-Note that both channels share Register 0x03 to Register 0x18, which are shown in the Register Maps and Bit Descriptions section.
-This address sharing enables both DDS channels to be written to simultaneously.
-For example, if a common frequency tuning word is desired for both channels, it can be written once through the serial I/O port to both channels.
+Note that all channels share Register 0x03 to Register 0x18, which are shown in the Register Maps and Bit Descriptions section.
+This address sharing enables all four DDS channels to be written to simultaneously.
+For example, if a common frequency tuning word is desired for all four channels, it can be written once through the serial I/O port to all four channels.
 This is the default mode of operation (all channels enabled).
-To enable each channel to be independent, the two channel enable bits found in the channel select register (CSR, Register 0x00) must be used.
+To enable each channel to be independent, the four channel enable bits found in the channel select register (CSR, Register 0x00) must be used.